openstack/nova/doc/source/filter_scheduler.rst

 `scheduler_weight_classes`, this defaults to `nova.scheduler.weights.all_weighers`, which selects the following weighers:

-* |RAMWeigher| Hosts are then weighted and sorted with the largest weight winning.
+* |RAMWeigher| Compute weight based on available RAM on the compute node.
-  If the multiplier is negative, the host with less RAM available will win (useful for stacking hosts, instead of spreading).
+  Sort with the largest weight winning.
+If the multiplier is negative, the host with least RAM available will win (useful for stacking hosts, instead of spreading).
 * |MetricsWeigher| This weigher can compute the weight based on the compute node host's various metrics.
 The to-be weighed metrics and their weighing ratio are specified in the configuration file as the followings::